-If your mailbox is full and you don’t want to delete your messages, you can create personal folders (.pst files) on your local computer’s hard drive to store your messages.
+If your mailbox is full and you do not want to delete your messages, you can create personal folders (.pst files) on your local computer’s hard drive to store your messages.

 - If your hard drive fails, you will lose your personal folders and the emails they contain.
-The Information Technology Solutions (ITS) department can’t recover emails stored in personal folders.
+The IT Solutions department cannot recover emails stored in personal folders.

 - If your personal folders are larger than 2 GB, there is a risk of them becoming corrupted.
 The larger the file size, the greater the risk of data corruption.
 You can, however, create multiple smaller‑sized personal folders to reduce this risk.
-If personal folders become corrupted, you could lose the emails they contain, and ITS can’t recover emails stored in corrupted folders.
+If personal folders become corrupted, you could lose the emails they contain, and IT Solutions cannot recover emails stored in corrupted folders.

-- If you’re using personal folders, you must notify the Workstation Management Group before upgrading or servicing your computer.
-Changes to your computer could result in the unintentional deletion of your personal folders, and ITS can’t recover emails stored in deleted folders.
+- If you are using personal folders, you must notify the Workstation Management Group before upgrading or servicing your computer.
+Changes to your computer could result in the unintentional deletion of your personal folders, and IT Solutions cannot recover emails stored in deleted folders.

 To create a personal folder in Outlook, follow these steps: